My 10 tips (and mistakes) to work with change

 Where I worked, there was a strong and unique culture already established.
 What we valued was autonomy, coaching and empowerment leadership style with lots of trust for the colleagues.
 We often talked and acted on behalf of the customer, a genuine customer-centric organization in many ways.
 The hierarchy was there, but the line to top management was short.
 The culture was quite ”Swedish” with lots of common sense and a welcoming atmosphere.

-So, when I started at the bank, I quickly realized that the values and principles were very ”agile” from the start.
+So, when I started at the bank, I quickly realized that the values and principles were very customer-centric and agile from the start.
 I was really amazed.

 Focus on the customer, autonomy, strong product ownership, network, and team based (at the branch offices), trust in the colleagues, small iterative changes and continuous learning, no sales targets or bonuses, no budgeting(!), not too far to the top management, small central function, simple metrics (cost, revenue & customer satisfaction) and follow up on team level.